E15

 Possible Causes

-Blocked ventilation around heater, Control compartment exposed to external heat source, Faulty internal ambient sensor
+Blocked ventilation around the heater, control compartment exposed to an external heat source, faulty internal ambient sensor.

 How to Fix / Troubleshooting